HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 ## B. Gradient Boosting

 Adaboost was the original implementation of boosting with a single cost function, but wasn’t that efficient.

-Gradient Boosting (Breiman, Friedman) can be used for different cost functions [[Quora: What is the difference between eXtreme Gradient Boosting (XGBoost), AdaBoost, and Gradient Boosting?]][What is the difference between eXtreme Gradient Boosting (XGBoost), AdaBoost, and Gradient Boosting?].
+On the other hand, gradient boosting doesn’t modify the sample distribution, and it can be used for different cost functions [[Quora: What is the difference between eXtreme Gradient Boosting (XGBoost), AdaBoost, and Gradient Boosting?]][What is the difference between eXtreme Gradient Boosting (XGBoost), AdaBoost, and Gradient Boosting?].

 A GBM will start with a not very deep tree and will model the original target.
 Then it takes the errors from the first round of predictions, and passes the errors as a new target to a second tree.
 The second tree will model the error from the first tree, record the new errors and pass that as a target to the third tree.
 And so forth.
 Essentially it focuses on modelling errors from previous trees.
 It is high bias-low variance algorithm, and aims to decrease bias not variance.
 An excellent notebook [[Prince Grover-1]][Gradient Boosting from scratchs] demonstrates how a GBM minimizes bias during training (also see [[Prince Grover-2]][Gradient boosting simplified]).